amiri-reza/FinalProject/README.md

 ## Tech Stack

-Our web application’s interface was developed using HTML, CSS, and JavaScript, with backend services developed in Python and Django.
+Our web application’s interface was developed using HTML, CSS, and JavaScript, with backend services developed in Python and Django Framework.
 Our tech stack is as follows:

 - Frontend: HTML, CSS, JavaScript
-- Backend: Python, Django, Django all-auth
+- Backend: Python, Django, Django REST Framework, Django all-auth
 - Data Visualization: Plotly
 - Data Manipulation: Pandas, Numpy
 - Stock Data: yfinance